 On this page, we're going to give you a primer on HBO Max: what it is, what it costs, what's available on the service and whether you should subscribe.

 HBO Max price explained

 HBO Max costs $14.99 (around £11, AU$22) per month.
 That puts it on the more expensive end of the streaming service spectrum.
-However, it's also the same price as HBO Now, and HBO Max should offer a lot more entertainment goodness for your hard-earned cash.
-By comparison, Disney Plus is $6.99 per month, while Netflix's Standard tier is $12.99.
-HBO Max's subscriber target is 50 million by 2025 – a lot by anyone's standards, but considering HBO had 54 million US subscribers as of 2017, it's really not out of the question.
+However, it's also the same price as HBO Now, and HBO Max offers a lot more entertainment goodness for your hard-earned cash.
+That said, an ad-supported tier for HBO Max is coming in June 2021, which will take the cost down a bit – though that tier won't get the new blockbuster Warner Bros movies.

+By comparison, as of 2021, Disney Plus is $7.99 per month, while Netflix's Standard tier is $13.99.
 To learn more and compare to the competition, check out our dedicated HBO Max price guide.

 All existing direct HBO subscribers will get HBO Max for free.
 In addition, if you're subscribed to HBO via the following, you get HBO Max for nothing:

 - Atlantic Broadband

 - AT&T U-verse

 - Verizon FIOS

 If you're subscribed to HBO Now through a third-party app or service, the HBO Max help site says subscribers via the following get HBO Max for free as well: Apple, Google Play, Samsung TV, Hulu, Verizon, Optimum, Consolidated Communications and Liberty.